stayallive/wp-sentry/readme.txt

 _For more information and documentation have a look at the [README.md](https://github.com/stayallive/wp-sentry/blob/v4.0.1/README.md) file._

 == Changelog ==
+= 4.2.0 =

+* Update PHP SDK to version 3.1.5
+* Update Sentry Browser to version 6.2.0

 = 4.1.1 =

 * Allow overwriting the integrations array using the JavaScript `wp_sentry_hook` callback